OndrejSladky/kmercamel/README.md

 - `-p path_to_fasta` - the path to fasta file.
 This is a required argument.
 - `-k value_of_k` - the size of one k-mer.
 This is a required argument.
 - `-a algorithm` - the algortihm which should be run.
-Either `greedy` or `greedyAC` for global GREEDY, `pseudosimplitigs` or `pseudosimplitigsAC` for greedily computing pseudosimplitigs.
+Either `streaming` for Streaming algorithm, `greedy` or `greedyAC` for global GREEDY, `pseudosimplitigs` or `pseudosimplitigsAC` for greedily computing pseudosimplitigs.
 The versions with AC use Aho-Corasick automaton.
 Default `greedy`.
 - `-d value_of_d` - d_max used in pseudosimplitigs.
 Default 5.
 - `-s` - if provided do not print the resulting superstring, but rather stats about it.
 If not print the an output in fasta file format with one record.